Trantect/blog/_posts/2013-07-19-Jenkins-Cluster.md

 ### Why Jenkins Cluter has a higher performance than Jenkins without hardware upgrade?

 Jenkins on single machine runs projects serially, synchronously and blocking.
 It means that one project is blocked, others can not be started still.
-While Jenkins Cluster runs projects distributedly, so that if we divide our machine into several virtual machines and build Jenkins Cluster based on these instances, we can have a more sufficient use of resources and a higher performance of projects.
+While Jenkins Cluster runs projects dly, so that if we divide our machine into several virtual machines and build Jenkins Cluster based on these instances, we can have a more sufficient use of resources and a higher performance of projects.

 ###Jenkins introduction